-103.8.1 Equipment-The preferred starting device shall be a loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts.
+- 103.8.1 Equipment-The preferred starting device shall be a loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts. - 103.8.2 Preparation-The starter shall stand on the side of the pool within approximately 5 meters of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved.

-- 103.8.2 Preparation-The starter shall stand within 10 feet of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved. - 103.8.3 Optional Instructions-The starter may: - A Announce the event (recommended), - B Advise the heat when a swimmer will be attempting to achieve a time at an initial distance, - C For backstroke event starts, give the command, "Place your feet."
+103.8.3 Optional Instructions-The starter may:

+- A Announce the event. - B Advise the heat that a swimmer will be attempting to achieve a time at an initial distance. - C For backstroke event starts, give the command, "Place your feet."